averriK/tito-examples/retrieve.md

 ├── sessions/     # retrieve session logs/results
 └── task*.md      # retrieve task definitions (source documents, constraints)
 ```

+The concrete scenario names are not stable; inspect `retrieve/` directly to see which projects are currently stored here.

 ## How to use